Baby Not on Board

 "Baby Not on Board" is the fourth episode in the seventh season of the American animated television series Family Guy.
 It originally aired on the Fox network in the United States on November 2, 2008.
 The episode features Stewie (voiced by Seth MacFarlane) after he is accidentally left at home when the Griffins head for the Grand Canyon.
-The family soon notice his absence, and they rush home; however, Peter (also voiced by MacFarlane) makes it more difficult for his family because of his immature behavior.
+The family soon notice his absence and rush home; however, Peter (also voiced by MacFarlane) makes it more difficult for his family because of his immature behavior.
 Meanwhile, Stewie realizes how much he depends on his family while he is alone.

 The episode was written by Mark Hentemann and directed by Julius Wu.
 It received mixed reviews from critics for its storyline and cultural references.
 According to Nielsen ratings, it was viewed in 9.97 million homes in its original airing.
 The episode featured a guest performance by Jon Benjamin, along with several recurring guest voice actors for the series.
 "Baby Not on Board" was released on DVD along with eight other episodes from the season on June 16, 2009.